COLLIN COUNTY

 Lt.
 Air Corps, flight engineer on B29, KIA Feb.
 20, 1945, over Saipan.

-YOUNGER, BOBBIE J. McKinney, S/Sgt.
+YOUNGER, BOBBY J. McKinney, S/Sgt.
 38536880, Air

 Corps, gunner on B17, KIA Nov.
 2, 1944 when shot down over Morseburg,